Uthagsvagen/openai_conversation_plus/README.md

 - Reasoning level and verbosity (for GPT‑5 variants)
 - Custom functions (YAML) and max function calls per conversation
 - MCP servers configuration (connect to external tools and services)

+### System Prompt & Entity Context

+**Important:** You no longer need to include `exposed_entities` in your prompt template.
+The integration automatically:

+- **Includes all exposed entities** in the system context behind the scenes
+- **Sends entities only once per conversation** (saves context tokens on subsequent messages)
+- **Bypasses Home Assistant's template size limits** by appending entities directly in code
+- **Uses exposure filter** with fallback to all entities if none are specifically exposed

+Your prompt template should focus on instructions and personality - entity information is handled automatically.

 ## MCP (Model Context Protocol) Servers